 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Kitty Norville #5 series and is a This urban fantasy is a paperback edition that was published by Grand Central Publishing on February 1, 2009 and has 282 pages.
+It is part of the Kitty Norville #5 series and is a urban fantasy that was published by Grand Central Publishing on February 1, 2009 and has 282 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld

 Fifth in the Kitty Norville urban fantasy series about a werewolf radio talk show host who discusses the supernatural and generally based in Denver, however, this story takes place in Las Vegas.